CENG501-Projects/CENG501-Fall2024/AgusBotasun/Readme.md

 ### Key Hyperparameters

-- **Reset Frequency**: Reset intervals adjusted based on the environment and replay ratio.
+- **Reset Frequency**: Reset intervals are adjusted based on the environment and replay ratio.
 - **Replay Ratio**: Tested with values like 1, 2, and 4 to analyze the impact of primacy bias.
 - **Ensemble Size**: Typically two agents, but experiments were conducted with larger ensembles for robustness.